mmkrty/wolt-delivery-fee-app/README.md

 # Delivery Fee Calculator for 2023 Wolt Summer Internship.

+Fore more information about the instructions of the project: [Wolt Summer 2023 Engineering Internships](https://github.com/woltapp/engineering-summer-intern-2023).

+This is a frontend project: a delivery fee calculator web app built with React and TypeScript.

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

-Fore more information about the instructions of the project: [Wolt Summer 2023 Engineering Internships](https://github.com/woltapp/engineering-summer-intern-2023)

 <hr/>